DA0-DA0/retroactive-compensation-cf-worker/DESIGN.md

 ### `POST /:dao`

-Create a survey for the DAO, if one is not already active (active determined by the `rankingsCloseAt` date being in the future).
+Create a survey for the DAO, if one is not already active (active determined by the `ratingsCloseAt` date being in the future).

 #### Request